elazarl/goproxy/README.md

 Package goproxy provides a customizable HTTP proxy library for Go (golang),

-It supports regular HTTP proxy, HTTPS through CONNECT, and "hijacking" HTTPS connection using "Man in the Middle" style attack.
+It supports regular HTTP proxy, HTTPS through CONNECT, "hijacking" HTTPS connection using "Man in the Middle" style attack, and SNI sniffing.

 The intent of the proxy, is to be usable with reasonable amount of traffic yet, customizable and programable.